temporalio/documentation/docs/system-tools/tctl.md

 tctl workflow run --tq hello-world --wt Workflow --et 60 -i '"temporal"' --wid "<duplicated workflow id>" --wrp AllowDuplicate
 ```

-You may also set this inside your workflow code with `WorkflowOptions.WorkflowIdReusePolicy`.
+You can also set this inside your Workflow code with `WorkflowOptions.WorkflowIdReusePolicy`.

 ##### Start a Workflow with a memo